its-me-jay/estimating-arch-lengths/README.md

 code is written in python

- a pdf which explains each step in detail has been attatched
+ a pdf which explains each step in detail has been attatched in the issues